 Now, if you practice the same downhill trail with a trail, all-mountain, or downhill bike, you will be that much quicker and better rider.
 When you ride cross-country singletrack trails and fire roads and such, you will also become much more aware of the terrain and obstacles in front of you.
 It’s pretty clear why people prefer this training process.

 Is a Hardtail Bike Safe to Go Over Jumps and Drops?

-Don’t forget; you are choosing the best path down the mountain, not the quickest.
+Don’t forget, you are choosing the best path down the mountain, not the fastest.
 And you should adapt the choice to the type of bike you are riding.
 If there are any high jumps or drops, ordinarily, you can locate a path around them that isn’t as fast, but it’ll get you there with way fewer difficulties.

 Can a Hardtail Bike Break If You Ride It Downhill?

 Whether a hardtail bike will break if you ride it downhill was my original question, as well.
 Maybe the question to ask should be; How much downhill can you safely ride without destroying your bike?
 The answer to that depends.
 If you take it carefully, always stay within the flow, making sure you don’t go over your skill limit.
 In other words, I would make sure that I’m not forcing the bike to do hard work but instead learn to use body balance and skill to go over difficult sections.
 That way, your bike won’t take much of a beating.